Upper Brookfield, Queensland: History

 Upper Brookfield State School (also known as Brookfield Upper State School) opened in 1916 but closed in 1921 due to low student numbers.
 It reopened in 1923.

 In March 1933, a local resident decided to raise funds to erect a public hall.
 Fred Meilandt offered to donate the land, while others donated timber and cash.
-A working bee began clearing the land on 24 June 1933 with construction of the ball commencing in September 1933.
+A working bee began clearing the land on 24 June 1933 with construction of the hall commencing in September 1933.
+The hall was in use by April 1934.

 A Methodist church opened in Upper Brookfield on Saturday 29 November 1952.
 The local congregation had met in other locations for 17 years before establishing their own church.
 It was ajact to the public hall at 508 Upper Brookfield Road.
 With the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became the Upper Brookfield Uniting Church.
 It closed in November 2001 and in April 2003 the church building was relocated to the Moreton Bay College in Manly West (operated by the Uniting Church) to become their Centenary Chapel.